+(Give details, attach on separate page if necessary)

+See Attached

+This submission is: (Attach on separate page if necessary) Include: • whether you support or oppose the specific parts of the application or wish to have them amended; and • the reasons for your views.

+See Attached

+I / We seek the following decision from the consent authority: (Give precise details, including the general nature of any conditions sought)

+Decline or amend as outlined in attached

-(Give details, attach on separate page if necessary) See Attached This submission is: (Attach on separate page if necessary) Include: • whether you support or oppose the specific parts of the application or wish to have them amended; and • the reasons for your views.
-See Attached I / We seek the following decision from the consent authority: (Give precise details, including the general nature of any conditions sought) See attached I support coppose the application OR neither support nor oppose (select one) I wish) do not wish to be heard in support of this submission (select one) // We will consider presenting a joint case if others make a similar submission Delete this paragraph if not applicable.
+I support oppose the application or neither support nor oppose (select one) I wish ) do not wish to be heard in support of this submission (select one) To will consider presenting a joint case if others make a similar submission Delete this paragraph if not applicable.
 In lodging this submission, I understand that my submission, including contact details, are considered public information, and will be made available and published as part of this process.

+Murroll

-02/09/2022 Signature Date
+02/09/2022